wdi-hk-11/lab-html-css-website/readme.md

 #### Requirements

+checkout the sample-copy.txt It contains all the text in the website!!!

 - Link both pages together using `a` tag
 - Use a unique `title` and a single unique `h1` tag
 - Show images using `img` tags including unique `alt` attributes